LizIzhikevich/lizizhikevich.github.io/index.md

 My research brings a data-driven approach to understanding the Internet's performance and security.
 I build systems that learn patterns from and collect data about network, operator, and attacker behaviors.
-I apply rigorous statistical methods to the data my systems collect to surface critical operational challenges and threats.
+I use quantitative analysis, including rigorous statistics, on the data my systems collect to surface critical operational challenges and threats.

 * * *
 ## Peer-Reviewed Publications